4 things I hate about Spain – opinion of a US expat

 But apparently, they expect all us guiris to write nothing but gushing articles about how EVERYTHING IN SPAIN IS SO FUN ALL THE TIME OMG!

-And if we don’t, we receive the full brunt of their futile Facebook wrath.
+And if we don’t, we receive the full brunt of their pathetic Facebook wrath.

-As my girl Miley says, “only god can judge ya, so forget the haters and keep on twerking!”
+As my girl Miley says, approximately, “Only God can judge ya, so forget the haters and keep on twerking!”

 And so I shall…